MLB launches investigation into gambling allegations surrounding Shohei Ohtani and his former interpreter

 Mizuhara, who was fired by the Dodgers on Wednesday, was accused of stealing millions of dollars from Ohtani to pay an illegal bookmaker named Matthew Bowyer, who is currently being investigated by federal prosecutors.
 The news was first reported by The Los Angeles Times.

-ESPN's Tisha Thompson, who interviewed Mizuhara before the news broke, claims that at least $4.5 million was transferred from Ohtani's personal bank account to the bookmaking operation.
+ESPN's Tisha Thompson, who interviewed Mizuhara before the news broke, reported that at least $4.5 million was transferred from Ohtani's personal bank account to the bookmaking operation.

 "Initially, a spokesman for Ohtani told ESPN the slugger had transferred the funds to cover Mizuhara's gambling debt.
 The spokesman presented Mizuhara to ESPN for a 90-minute interview Tuesday night, during which Mizuhara laid out his account in great detail," Thompson wrote.
 "However, as ESPN prepared to publish the story Wednesday, the spokesman disavowed Mizuhara's account and said Ohtani's lawyers would issue a statement."